edthedev/edthedev.github.io/blog/surfacego/index.md

 ## Initial Reactions

 It's so fast!
 Windows 10 was snappy when I first bought it, but had gotten slow with time and usage.

+## Updates

+I have since re-installed to Debian 12, because I do not trust the `snap` ecosystem.